eigenfoo/cryptics/README.md

 ## Colophon

-`cryptics.eigenfoo.xyz` is written in Python and run on a mix of [Digital Ocean Droplets (Basic Plan)](https://www.digitalocean.com/products/droplets/)  and a personal MacBook Pro.
+`cryptics.georgeho.org` is written in Python and run on a mix of [Digital Ocean Droplets (Basic Plan)](https://www.digitalocean.com/products/droplets/)  and a personal MacBook Pro.